 There is a cost of £380 plus VAT for an individual to use the Clergy Transitions Service for up to a year.
 Most times this is funded by the Diocese, if this is not possible the Service does have access to a grant from the Clergy Support Trust.
 We do not want concerns about funding to discourage anyone from using the Service so please do contact us and we can discuss any concerns that you may have in this area.
 Some specialised assessments and referrals may have an additional cost but you would be told if this was the case before they were engaged.

 The CTS was formed in response to the need for a confidential support for those in active ordained ministry who were seeking support to enhance, refresh, or further their ministry or to explore new options.

 The CTS is under the auspices of the Human Resources Team at Church House and has the same values of Respect, Integrity and Excellence however, the work of the CTS is separate keeping its own discrete records.
+Please contact us if you would like to receive a copy of the HR Data Privacy Notice for more information.
 The CTS works with the Ministry Division to maintain an understanding of recent initiatives and the challenges experienced.
 Links are established with diocese and cathedral HR departments to understand what each might provide by way of development and support.
 There is no individual reporting obligation on the CTS other than that of safeguarding concerns.